MuhamedUsman/letshare/README.md

 ## License
 This product is distributed under [MIT license](https://github.com/MuhamedUsman/letshare/blob/main/LICENSE).<br>
-Free for Comercial and Non-Comercial Use.
+_Free for Commercial and Non-Commercial Use._